-- 1. The Master's examination consists of the following components: The courses pertaining to the selected Master's specialisation; - 2.
-The practical training with the accompanying tasks, whether or not pertaining to the courses as meant under 1; - 3.
-The tutorial group meetings pertaining to the courses and practical training as meant under 1 and 2; - 4.
-The Research Proposal; - 5.
-The Research Internship; - 6.
-The Master's Thesis; - 7.
-When applicable: the Clinical Internship, the Clinical Activities Report, Clinical Supervision, Academic Skills, Professional Skills and Activity Report.
+The Master's examination consists of the following components:

+- 1. all courses/modules pertaining to the selected master's specialisation (see article 3.6 for an overview); - 2. the practical training with the accompanying assignments, whether or not pertaining to the courses as meant under 1; - 3. the tutorial group meetings pertaining to the courses/modules and practical training as meant under 1 and 2; - 4. the Research Proposal; the Research Internship; the master's thesis; - 5. where applicable: the Clinical Internship, the Clinical Activities Report, Clinical Supervision, Academic Skills, Professional Skills and Activity Report.